 We aim to develop sound mathematical skills which can then be used and applied in a variety of contexts.
 Pupils learn to use mathematical systems and conventions and to appreciate the relationship between mathematical operations and processes, approaching tasks without anxiety.

 The work in Key Stage 1 and Key Stage 2 is based on the teaching programme in line with and well beyond the National Curriculum, in preparation for the wide range of entrance and scholarship tests taken.
 Our results reflect the very high levels achieved by children of all abilities.
 In Years 3-6 a variety of textbooks and material are used.
-Up to the end of Year 5 teachers mainly use the Galore Park Junior Maths Books and Maths on Target and from Year 6 the emphasis is moved to the ‘Essential Mathematics’ series by David Rayner.
+Up to the end of Year 5 teachers mainly use the Galore Park Junior Maths Books and Target Your Maths and from Year 6 the emphasis is moved to the ‘Essential Mathematics’ series by David Rayner.

 In Years 4 to 5 the girls are given the opportunity to participate in Maths Races which take place at other schools in the county.
 They thoroughly enjoy their involvement in these local competitions and in this way they develop confidence and enthusiasm for this subject.
 The Year 6 girls also enjoy taking part in national competitions: the MA Primary Mathematics Challenge and UKMT Junior Mathematics Challenge (and Olympiad).